belowlab/COMPADRE/README.md

-# COMPADRE (Alpha)
+# COMPADRE

-COMPADRE uses both genome-wide IBD sharing estimates from the program [PRIMUS](https://primus.gs.washington.edu/primusweb/index.html) and shared segment length- and quantity-based data from the program [ERSA](https://hufflab.org/software/ersa) to build more accurate relationship estimates for each sample pair in a given non-directional graph of possible family members.
+COMPADRE integrates genome-wide IBD sharing estimates from [PRIMUS](https://primus.gs.washington.edu/primusweb/index.html) and shared segment length- and quantity-based data from [ERSA](https://hufflab.org/software/ersa) to improve relationship estimation accuracy in family networks ahead of pedigree generation.
-We aim to extend the number and variety of constructed pedigrees derived from populations with increased admixture and sample missingness.
+We aim to extend the number and variety of constructed pedigrees derived from populations with increased data heterogeneity.

 You can read more about these individual methods in the original [PRIMUS](https://compadre.dev/publications/primus.pdf) and [ERSA manuscripts](https://compadre.dev/publications/ersa.pdf).